TycheSoftwares/arconix-faq/readme.txt

 * Fix - PHP deprecation notices and warnings appearing on plugin activation.
 * Fix - Cross Site Request Forgery (CSRF) vulnerability.
 * Tweak - Update for compatibility with WordPress 6.8.1.
-* Tweak - Update for compatibility with WooCommerce 9.8.5.

 = 1.9.5 =
 * Fix - Added a nonce check for Cross Site Request Forgery (CSRF) vulnerability on reset button.